bhasarma/mlcoursezoom-camp/WK08-09-midterm-project/README.md

 | **poutcome**  |  outcome of previous marketing campaign | string: unknown, other, failure and success  |
 | **y**  |  target variable, has the client subscribed to a term deposit product? | binary: yes or no |

-*In the table above almost all features are self explanatory, except `day` and `month`.
-Both the features together mean, last contact date e.g. a `day = 2`, and `month = may` would mean, customer was contacted last on 2nd May.
+*`day` and `month`, both the features together mean, last contact date e.g. a `day = 2`, and `month = may` would mean, customer was contacted last on 2nd May.
 We don't know the year, but it is not relevant for our training.

-## 3. About files in this project repo
+## 3. About files and folders in this repo

 |  File name |      Description       |
 |:--------:|:-----------------------------------:|